 Year 5- How can you show what you believe in?

 Year 6- How do we all live together?

 -Who were the greater engineers?
 The Ancient Britons or the Victorians?

 History lessons are taught weekly or as a block unit, linked to the term’s Creative Curriculum topic.
 Our History lessons aim to help children understand society and their place within it, so that they develop a sense of their cultural heritage; to develop in children the skills of enquiry, investigation, analysis, evaluation and presentation.
 We focus on helping children understand that historical events can be interpreted in different ways.

-We teach History in Early Years Foundation Stage as an integral part of the Creative Curriculum carried out during the year.
+We teach History in Early Years Foundation Stage as an integral part of the Enquiries carried out during the year.
 We relate the historical aspects of the children’s work to the objectives set out in the Early Learning Goals (ELGs) which underpin the curriculum planning.
 History makes a significant contribution to the ELG objectives of developing a child’s ‘Knowledge and Understanding of the World’.
 Activities are based around past and present events in their own lives and others including exploration of familiar and new customs and traditions.

 Some activities might include;

 Re-creating life in the past with clothes and artefacts